KonstaT/KonstaT.github.io/_devices/chuwi_vi10plus/stock-fix-freeze-kbwake.md

 ----

-Here's how to add Widevide support on Vi10 Plus, Hi10 Plus, Hi10 Pro, Hibook Pro & Hi12 to fix playback of DRM protected content with various media streaming apps.
+Here's how to add Widevide support on Vi10 Plus, Hi10 Plus, Hi10 Pro, Hibook, Hibook Pro & Hi12 to fix playback of DRM protected content with various media streaming apps.
 This patch will:

 - add Widewine blobs from Cube iWork8 Ultimate